 The QoS handling and procedures for the 5G ProSe Direct Communication over PC5 reference point are defined in clauses 5.6 and 6.4.

+The UEs may use the PC5 DRX mechanism to perform 5G ProSe Direct Communication over PC5 reference point with power efficiency as specified in clause 5.X.